 In economics, everything and the exact opposite has already been said sometime, somewhere, by somebody.
 This exactly is the problem: there is an abundance of opinion and a dearth of knowledge — scientific knowledge, that is: “In order to tell the politicians and practitioners something about causes and best means, the economist needs the true theory or else he has not much more to offer than educated common sense or his personal opinion.”
 (Stigum, 1991, p.
 30)

-Economists do not have the true theory and because of this all economic policy advice has no sound scientific foundation.
-What economists ever derived of their various models and uttered about monetary/fiscal policy is not different from old Roman haruspicy, i.e. the reading of poultry entrails.
+Economists do not have the true theory and because of this, all economic policy advice has no sound scientific foundation.
+What economists ever derived from their various models and uttered about monetary/fiscal policy is not different from old Roman haruspicy, i.e. the reading of poultry entrails.

 To rely on these and other orthodox/heterodox economists’ prescriptions for the future of capitalism is as good as relying on a non-swimmer to save a drowning person.

 Kakarot-Handtke, E. (2011a).
 Keynes’s Missing Axioms.
 SSRN Working Paper Series, 1841408: 1–33.
 URL

 Kakarot-Handtke, E. (2011b).
 What is Wrong With Heterodox Economics?
 Kalecki’s Profit Theory as an Example.
 SSRN Working Paper Series, 1845803: 1–9.
 URL

 Kakarot-Handtke, E. (2011c).
 Why Post Keynesianism is Not Yet a Science.
 SSRN Working Paper Series, 1966438: 1–20.
 URL